CEI-lab/FastRobots-2023/docs/Lab2.md

 Please also include code __snippets__ (consider using [GitHub Gists](https://gist.github.com)) in appropriate sections if you included any written code. **Do not copy and paste all your code.** Include only relevant functions used for each task.

-Include screenshots of relevant results (i.e. messages received in Jupyter Notebook, serial terminal print of messages received by Artemis)
+Include screenshots of relevant results (i.e. messages received in Jupyter Notebook, serial terminal print of messages received by Artemis).